Chwiz67/ICG-BreakingBias2-DataWizards/README.md

 ### 4. Save and Use the Model

-- The trained model is saved as a `model.keras` file for later use.
+- The trained model is saved as a `final_model.keras` file for later use.
 - Load the model to classify new videos.